Driving in Connecticut

 When Can I Apply?

 You cannot apply for a Connecticut driver's license prior to the start date noted on your visa document (e.g. Form I-20 or DS 2019) or before you check in with OISS.
 You will also need to have your printed I-94 record.
 If you have completed your studies and are currently authorized for F-1 Optional Practical Training (OPT), or J-1 Academic Training (AT), you may only apply for a CT driver's license during the approved period of OPT or AT, not before it begins.
 Applicants with a status that expires in less than 12 months may have an issue applying for the license.
-This is at the discretion of the DMV.
+This is at the discretion of the Department of Motor Vehicles (DMV).

 Apply for a Social Security Number